thompson42/pyspark-dse-cookbook/README.md

 #### Read a Cassandra table with timebased key

-## A note on automaion and other tools available
+## A note on automation and other available tools

 This training demo module is intended to involve the user in manual aspects (getting hands dirty) of job scheduling, deployment etc.